-Domain 9: Capabilities in research and scholarship
+Domain 8: Capabilities in education and training Domain 9: Capabilities in research and scholarship

-3.3 Developing the Obstetrician & Gynaecologist - clinical specialty CiPs
+3.3 Developing the Obstetrician and Gynaecologist (O&G) - clinical speciality CiPs

-The 4 clinical specialty CiPs describe the clinical tasks or activities, both clinical and non-clinical, which are essential for women's healthcare.
-Satisfactory sign off will require Educational Supervisors to make decisions on the level of supervision required for each CiP and if this is satisfactory for the stage of training, the trainee can progress.
+The four clinical speciality CiPs describe the clinical tasks or activities, both clinical and non-clinical, which are essential when working in women's healthcare.
+Satisfactory sign off will require Educational Supervisors to make decisions on the level of supervision required for each CiP.
+If this is satisfactory for the stage of training, the trainee can progress.
 More detail is provided in the programme of assessment section of the curriculum.

 Trainees with conscientious objection to abortion are expected to demonstrate a non-judgmental attitude to women seeking abortion and make arrangement for them to receive timely and appropriate care from colleagues.
-Competencies not attempted because of conscientious objections should be clearly recorded in the eportfolio (using the letters CO) and signed by the trainer.
+Competencies not attempted because of conscientious objections should be clearly recorded in the ePortfolio (using the letters CO) and signed by the trainer.
 See CiP 11 below and Section 10 of this Definitive Document for further information.

-Professional Identity 3: Clinical Exper Professional Identity 3: Clinical Expert CiP 9: The doctor is competent in recognising, assessing and managing emergencies in gynaecology and early pregnancy.
-Key Skills Descriptors Manages acute pelvic pain in the non-pregnant woman Performs a focused history, appropriate examination and orders appropriate investigations.
+Professional identity 3: Clinical expert

+CiP 9: The doctor is competent in recognising, assessing and managing emergencies in gynaecology and early pregnancy.

+and early pregnancy.
+Key skills Descriptors Manages acute pelvic pain in a non- pregnant woman Performs a focused history and appropriate examination, and orders appropriate investigations.
 Formulates a differential diagnosis.
-Discusses diagnosis in a sensitive manner.
-Manages vaginal bleeding in the non-pregnant woman Formulates an appropriate individualised management plan taking into account a person's preferences and the urgency required.
-Recognises limitations and escalates care to senior colleagues and other specialities when appropriate.
-Performs surgery where appropriate.
+Discusses diagnosis with a patient in a sensitive manner.
+Manages vaginal bleeding in a non- pregnant woman Formulates an appropriate individualised management plan, taking into account a person's preferences and the urgency required.
+Recognises limitations and escalates care to senior colleagues and other specialities, when appropriate.
+Manages acute infections Performs surgery, where appropriate.
 Ensures continuity of care, effective handover and appropriate discharge plan.
-Ensures appropriate risk management procedures are undertaken.
-Manages acute infections Manages acute complications of gynaecological treatment Manages vaginal bleeding and pain in early pregnancy Performs focused history, appropriate examination and orders appropriate investigations.
+Ensures appropriate risk management procedures are Manages acute complications of gynaecological treatment followed.
+Manages vaginal bleeding and pain in early pregnancy Takes a focused history and appropriate examination, and orders appropriate investigations.
 Formulates a differential diagnosis.
+Discusses diagnosis with patient in a sensitive manner.
-Discusses diagnosis in a sensitive manner.
-Formulates an appropriate and individualised management plan taking into account a person's preferences and the urgency required.
-Recognises limitations and escalates care to senior colleagues and other specialities when appropriate.
-Performs surgery where appropriate.
-Ensures continuity of care, effective handover and appropriate discharge plan.
-Demonstrates understanding of the psychological impact of pregnancy loss.

-Manages other early pregnancy Performs focused history, appropriate examination and complications orders appropriate investigations.
-Formulates a differential diagnosis.
-Discusses diagnosis in a sensitive manner.
-Formulates an appropriate and individualised management plan taking into account a person's preferences and the urgency required.
-Recognises limitations and escalates care to senior colleagues and other specialities when appropriate. • Performs surgery where appropriate. • Ensures continuity of care, effective handover and appropriate discharge plan.
-Manages the acute gynaecological Is able to prioritise according to clinical need. workload Is able to escalate appropriately according to clinical need and workload.
-Is able to delegate appropriately to other members of the Demonstrates prompt assessment of the acutely deteriorating patient.
-Is able to give a gynaecological opinion for another specialty.
-Makes safeguarding referrals where appropriate.
-Evidence to inform decision OSAT Reflective practice CbD TO2 (including SO)
+manage prefere Recogn colleag Perform Makes effective Demon of preg sensitive ates an appropriate and individualised ement plan, taking into account a person's ences and the urgency required. isses limitations and escalates care to senior ues and other specialities, when appropriate. ins surgery, where appropriate. sure each patient receives continuity of care, and we handover and an appropriate discharge plan.
+Instrates understanding of the psychological impact mancy loss.
+Is able to communicate bad news welly and effectively, and offer and initiate ement support.
+Manages other early pregnancy complications examin Formul Discuss Formul manage prefere Recogn colleag Perforr Ensure a focused history, performs an appropriate ation, and orders appropriate investigations. ates a differential diagnosis. ses diagnosis with patient in a sensitive manner. ates an appropriate and individualised ement plan, taking into account a person's ences and the urgency required. sises limitations and escalates care to senior ues and other specialities, when appropriate.
+In the surgery, where appropriate.
+In the surgery is continuity of care, effective handover and triate discharge plan.
+Manages an acute gynaecological workload Is able to prioritise according to clinical need.
+Is able to escalate appropriately, according to clinical need and workload.
+Is able to delegate appropriately to other members of th team.
+Demonstrates prompt assessment of an acutely deteriorating patient.
+Is able to give a gynaecological opinion for another speciality.
+Makes safeguarding referrals, where appropriate.
+Evidence to inform decision ● OSATS Reflective practice CbDMini-CEX TO2 (including SO)NOTSS